 Prior to completing an investigation and application, determine if the applicant is eligible for MVAF.
 The minor child must not be older than 17 and be in legal custody of an eligible veteran.
 An eligible veteran has served honorably and at least one day of active duty during the eligibility period.
 Active duty must be Federal active duty (Title 10).
 Official proof of eligible active duty must accompany the application.
 Typically, this will be a DD 214 however, VA Regional Office verification letters and other official government records may be considered if the dates of service and characterization of discharge is included.
 An American Legion membership card is not acceptable.

 If the veteran does not have active service within these dates, the applicant will not be eligible.
 There are no exceptions.

 Once you have determined that the applicant is eligible, make an appointment with the applicant at their residence to complete the application if possible.
 Secure all requested documentation and submit all requested information.
 Your report must include a detailed description of the applicant’s financial need, steps taken to alleviate the situation, and follow-up plans of the Post, District and/or investigator.

-VAF is strictly for the basic needs of Veterans, families of deployed serviceman, and surviving children, including shelter, utilities, transportation, food, clothing, and medical.
+MVAF is strictly for the basic needs of Veterans, families of deployed serviceman, and surviving children, including shelter, utilities, transportation, food, clothing, and medical.
 Health grants must be approved prior to treatment and must be accompanied by a physician’s statement and estimated costs.

-VAF will not pay for: Cable, Consumer Debt, Internet Services, Insurance, Taxes, Previous Debt, or any expense that does not contribute to the active basic needs of the applicant.
+MVAF will not pay for: Cable, Consumer Debt, Internet Services, Insurance, Taxes, Previous Debt, or any expense that does not contribute to the active basic needs of the applicant.